barbarachbc/esphome-workshop/README.md

   - Consistent site branding as "My ESPHome Workshop"
   - Complete navigation with Notes section
   - Standardized page titles throughout
+- ✅ **Community & documentation features** (Session 6 ✅)
+  - GitHub issue reporting from all content pages
+  - About page with usage guides and status explanations
+  - What's New section with manual changelog system
+  - Last modified/verified dates on all content
+  - Site-wide footer with navigation and build date
+  - GitHub link in header
+- 🚧 **In-page navigation** (Phase 7 in progress)
+  - Automatic table of contents generation from markdown headings
+  - Sticky sidebar on desktop, collapsible on mobile
+  - Active section highlighting with Intersection Observer
+  - Smooth scroll behavior (respects motion preferences)
 - ✅ Automatic routing via file-based pages
 - ✅ MDX support for rich content
 - ✅ Syntax highlighting for YAML/code